 Drop Step Tracking

-Outfielder stands in shallow position; coach hits or throws balls over the head.
-Fielder turns the hips, takes a drop step in the direction of the ball, and tracks it over the shoulder.
-Run reps to both sides.
+Outfielder stands in shallow position; the coach hits or throws balls over the head.
+The fielder turns the hips, takes a drop step in the direction of the ball, and tracks it over the shoulder, with reps to both sides.
 The drop step is the single biggest difference between an outfielder who catches deep balls and one who breaks back at the wrong angle and turns triples into in-the-park home runs.

 Crow Hop and Throw